SerJaimeLannister/Cosmocc-nim/README.md

 # this is a project to compile nim code to [Actually Portable Executable](https://justine.lol/ape.html)  with the help of cosmocc & [cosmopolitan](https://github.com/jart/cosmopolitan)

-## this was created with the help of https://github.com/jart/ & https://github.com/ahgamut/
-### this couldn't have been made without their help
-### please go sponsor them if possible

 the intention of creating this project is that the cosmonim repository https://github.com/rfesi/cosmonim uses cosmopolitan-amalgamation which in the newer versions of cosmopolitan don't exist
 Instead this uses cosmocc.